 Week 19 features Betsy Maria (Penfield) Cook’s letter to her son toward the end of her life; in it, she expresses her hope that the Civil War will be over soon–allowing him to come home–and laments the loss of her other son to the same fight.
 It’s an uplifting Mother’s Day story you won’t want to miss!

 Week 20 features the other Nathan Hawkins of Wayne County, Indiana; he sold his land and sawmill to John F. Miller in 1880, and it’s since been turned into Glen Miller Park–right at the heart of the city of Richmond.
-It’s the perfect story for this week’s nature theme.
+It’s the perfect story for this week’s nature theme, and it was featured in Amy Johnson Crow’s weekly email!

 This week’s Memorial Day post is a tale of two brothers: one returned home from the Civil War in 1865, and one was lost along the way.
 Read all about Wesley and Arthur Cook’s March to the Sea in this week’s story!